kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 The requests in the special resource claim need to vary for each node.

 #### Filter
-If a pod has extended resource backed by DRA, and the node does *not* have device plugin to provide the capacity for the resource, then the dynamicresource plugin needs to try allocate the resource by filling in the special claim's `Spec.Devices.Requests` field.
+If a pod has an extended resource backed by DRA, and the node does *not* have device plugin to provide the capacity for the resource, then the dynamicresource plugin needs to try allocate the resource by filling in the special claim's `Spec.Devices.Requests` field.